• Skip to primary navigation

 Data-driven marketing is tasked with enhancing the customer experience.
 It also creates automated campaigns which allow marketers to focus their time on the creative side of the business.

-For example, data-driven marketing is suitable for targeting messages or offers, and studies show that most professional marketers use this process to enhance ROI measurability.
+For example, data-driven marketing is suitable for targeting messages or offers.
+Professional marketers commonly use this process to enhance ROI measurability, with many marketers making increasing revenue their main objective.

 But is every other marketer not taking this same approach?